Brabho/Varphp/README.md

 Only MVC nothing else.
 Its not a framework.

-No Library or Class / Functions Added.
+No Library or Class or Functions Added.
 Use `HelperClass` Instead.

 HelperClass >> https://github.com/krishnaTORQUE/HelperClass